Bigelow Legal Research and Writing Program

 The Law School prides itself on providing rigorous training in these practical skills, and preparing students to do excellent work in their summer jobs and their future legal careers.

-The Bigelow experience thought the eyes of a student
+The Bigelow experience through the eyes of a student

 About the only thing I was sure of when I arrived at the Law School was that I was a fairly good writer.
 I had little idea of what a tort was.
 I was mystified by the idea of the "common law," and bamboozled by fee simples, fee tails, and the rule in Shelly's Case.
 But writing?
 If four years of a liberal arts education had taught me anything that was it.
 So I strode into my first day of the Bigelow Research and Writing Program feeling pretty confident.